lindsayrr8/lindsayrr8.github.io/_posts/2025-03-30-my-new-blog-post.md

 ![qplot-graph-4](https://github.com/user-attachments/assets/b2f2a729-d866-407b-9f95-c2b055295edd)

-And if we expand on this one using more of ggplot2's capabilities, it can look like this as well:
+And if we expand on this one using more of ggplot2's capabilities, it can be modified to look like this as well:

 ![spaghetti-plot-ggplot2](https://github.com/user-attachments/assets/246bd4f3-379c-4e1d-85cb-db083a90dbe1)